Local GOP, Democrat candidates outline differences at Dunwoody forum

 Candidates running for the state legislature staked out their party differences on such issues as education, Medicaid expansion, voting integrity and the possible return of a “religious liberty” bill at the Gold Dome during an Oct.
-22 forum sponsored by the Dunwoody Homeowners Association.
+21 forum sponsored by the Dunwoody Homeowners Association.
+U.S. Rep. Karen Handel, seeking to be reelected to represent the 6th Congressional District, also participated in the forum, but her opponent, Democrat Lucy McBath, did not.

 State Sen. Fran Millar (R-Dunwoody) and his Democrat challenger Sally Harrell, a former state House representative from Chamblee, appeared together at the forum in the hotly contested race for Senate District 40 that includes Dunwoody and portions of Brookhaven and Sandy Springs.